SwedishPensionsAgency/Hierarchy/README.md

 - Validate (add this to S4 constructor, so that it validates the format)
 - Hid delimiter (allow "-", ".", etc.)
 - to_json: converts object to an json string
-- aggreggate: calculates the sum of all children
+- aggregate: calculates the sum of all children
-- Implement regexp support in aggreggate function
+- Implement regexp support in aggregate function

 ## Example